-- Technology is still leaving some women behind.
-What additional on-line supports can be incorporated? - Ways to conduct more thorough discovery to identify topics of interest and value to entrepreneurs - The importance of dialoguing about the Design Principles and how they are applied to the design and program delivery when working with community partners
+- PROGRAM DESIGN EVOLUTION Engaged participants through personal Technology is still leaving some women ٠ stories regarding unique life and work behind.
+What additional on-line experiences, barriers to accessing supports can be incorporated? resources, and ways they managed to Ways to conduct more thorough • advance their work. discovery to identify topics of interest Created new relationships and and value to entrepreneurs strengthened existing partnerships • The importance of dialoguing about across the province the Design Principles and how they • Identified resource people related to are applied to the design and program - topics, expanding networksFacilitated women flowing between WOSEN programs partners delivery when working with community